trinidz/rssnotes/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-8. Replace /home/myuser/ with the actual paths where you stored the files.
+8. Replace /home/myuser/ with the actual paths where the files are stored.

 9. Reload systemd to recognize the new service: